Bepo01/Website/README.md

-Welcome to my peronal website !
+Welcoome to my Personal website !

-I built this by myself with the help of AI assistance...
+Which contains things about me such as my interest, my projects and the tech stuff i own.

+Happy to have you guys here.